wildstray/FWA-on-a-budget/README.md

 ## The solution

 I tried a WindTre SIM and obtained, with a 5G phone, 450/100Mbps!
-Outside, because inside due to thick walls speed really slows down.
+Unfortunately outside only, because inside due to thick walls the speed really slows down.
 So I decided to unsubscribe all others utilities and subscribe a WindTre FWA (5G router included) or a WindTre unlimited SIM.
 But FWA come with inside router only and I hate using consumer chinese routers (expecially if telco customized and locked down).
 And WindTre FWA and unlimited SIMs are behind CGNAT, so I couldn't have public IP, my own home servers.
 Moreover with WindTre there are disconnections every 4 hours.
 There are telco brokers that sells DeNAT SIM with dynamic public IP address and disconnections every 24 hours.
 But what about the router?
 4G LTE routers are relatively cheap, also CAT6+.
 Instead, 5G routers are extremely expensive, also chinese ones.
 I love MikroTik devices, they are cheap but (usually...) reliable and powerful.
 But they don't have outside 5G routers and the only inside one they sell, Chateau, is extremely expensive.
 Also used outside routers are expensive and unobtainable.